VOSB/SDVOSB (VETERAN-OWNED SMALL BUSINESS) CERTIFICATION

 Benefits of Partnering with FAMR vs. DIY

-• Effortless Registration – Quicker, easier, and more accurate than manual registration.
+• Effortless Registration – Quicker, easier, and more accurate than DIY manual registration.
 Once you provide your business info, we’ll take care of the rest.

 OR GET EXPEDITED SERVICE BY CALLING

-DIY – VOSB Self Certification
+DIY – VOSB Self-Certification

-Veterans who want to take the time to file for themselves by learning the ins and outs of the application process may DIY at SBA.gov.
+Veterans who want to take the time to file for themselves by learning the ins and outs of the application process may DIY through SBA.gov.
 But keep in mind, the federal government requires a lot of information to certify your business, and it all needs to be submitted in the right way.

 If registration is not completed perfectly the first time around, veterans might find themselves going through the entire lengthy process again under harsher guidelines.
-Even worse, if veterans do manage to get approved despite some accidental filing mistakes, those errors can go on to create payment problems and limit their ability to win future contracts.
+Even if veterans do manage to get approved despite some accidental filing mistakes, those errors can go on to create payment problems and limit their ability to win future contracts.

-Challenges of Self Certification
+Challenges of Self-Certification

 • Dozens of Registration Hours – Registering veteran and small business status with the federal government is an involving process that takes dedicated time, patience (lots of it), and close attention to detail.
+For many applicants, this can take three months from start to finish.

 VOSB Frequently Asked Questions

-Learn more here.
+Learn more about this transition here.

 VOSB stands for Veteran-Owned Small Business, while SDVOSB stands for Service-Disabled Veteran-Owned Small Business.
 These are both programs created to help companies in this category get funding and contracts from the federal government.